 Movie Blog @ MSPIFF, Day 10: 'Google And The World Brain' Since antiquity, humankind has dreamed of a library robust enough to store, and distribute, all of our accumulated knowledge.
 And with every technological step forward in publishing, thinkers have dreamed of how that vast well of information, if easily available to common people, could change the world.

 Movie Blog @ MSPIFF, Day 9: 'Heli'Set in rural, modern-day Mexico, Heli is two parts beautiful, one part mundane and eight parts horrific.
 The film was in the running for the Palme d’Or at the 2013 Cannes Film Festival, where it shocked viewers and critics alike.
 New York Times critic Manohla Dargis even scoffed at the Steven Spielberg-led jury for giving director Amat Escalante the Best Director prize for what she referred to as his "staged atrocities."

-Movie Blog @ MSPIFF, Day 8: 'Aftermath'Władysław Pasikowski's Aftermath, a work of fiction, was met with outrage by some of the Polish media upon release.
+Movie Blog @ MSPIFF, Day 8: 'Aftermath'Władysław Pasikowski's <em>Aftermath</em>, a work of fiction, was met with outrage by some of the Polish media upon release.
 It was even labeled by some as anti-Polish for suggesting that some citizens may have been more than complicit with the Nazis during the occupation.
 Set in the past decade, the film tells the tale of two brothers, one who left 20 years earlier to work as an asbestos remover in Chicago, while the other stayed in Poland to run the family's farm.

 Movie Blog @ MSPIFF, Day 7: 'The Strange Color Of Your Body's Tears'I never understand why some people object to movies wherein the surface is the primary element and the rest is not necessarily subjugated but at least is entirely informed by that element.
 But there is admittedly something to be said for discipline.